Broshward/ArchlinuxVim/README.md

 1. Onboard WiFi not working :(
 2. Onboard sound device not working too :((
 3. After resume from suspend to RAM (echo mem > /sys/power/state) system is very slow.

-F̲u̲t̲u̲r̲e̲ ̲w̲o̲r̲k̲ ̲p̲l̲a̲n̲s̲:̲

-1. ADD display and keyboard support in U-BOOT.
-2. Rework Khadas u-boot environment for simplify accelerate loads and for replacing "fatload" commands by filesystem independed the "load" commands.
-It's pity but the KHADAS company thinks what first partition of disk can be FAT32 only :(